googleapis/cloud-trace-nodejs/README.md

         require('@google/cloud-trace').start({projectId: 'your-project-id'});

-Your project ID is visible in the [Google Developers Console Console](https://console.developers.google.com/project?_ga=1.258049870.576536942.1443543237), it may be something like `particular-future-12345`.
+Your project ID is visible in the [Google Cloud Console Console](https://console.cloud.google.com/project?_ga=1.258049870.576536942.1443543237), it may be something like `particular-future-12345`.
 If your application is [running on Google Cloud Platform](running-on-google-cloud-platform), you don't need to specify the project ID.

 ## Running on Google Cloud Platform